sickrov/sickrov.github.io/README.md

 You can see how the encryption provider is not setting.

 After that, you have to edit the file /etc/kubernetes/manifest/kube-apiserver.yaml and add the following lines into the sections:
-And add the following line at:
+And add the following line:
 spec:
 ```
   containers: